 WORK-SHOP

-The biggest living-space on the Ground-Floor occupies a prime site: not only the first three transverse chambers on the central Hall’s north side, it has also bitten out a huge quadrant from the Hall itself: a vast workshop enclosed behind a massive polygonal barrier of horizontal planks, including a section of black abraded late-17th century timber wall and fitted door, replete with historical graffiti, brought entire by boat from the “Boelgakov” squatted warehouse.
+The biggest living-space on the Ground-Floor occupies a prime site: not only the first three transverse chambers on the central Hall’s north side, it has also bitten out a huge quadrant from the Hall itself: a huge workshop enclosed behind a massive polygonal barrier of horizontal planks, including a section of black abraded late-17th century timber wall and fitted door, replete with historical graffiti, brought entire by boat from the “Boelgakov” squatted warehouse.
 Against the outside of this ‘sea-wall’ a confused flotsam of dusty and oily bikes has collected, its outer fringes refreshed by a daily tide of use.

 From the heavy monstrous gloomy mono-functional Hall via a small door through this cyclopean wall into the bright workshop is a radical transition, a sudden astonishing complexity of interweaved activities and objects, a multitudinous pattern so harmonious it shocks ones understanding into groping for explanation.
 I 'saw' a film set, as if everything was artfully arranged, each last detail, of a complexity however impossible to control or illustrate.
-Of course it was arranged, but 'harmonious' precisely because arranged without artifice - simply a consequence of multiple working proceedures of minimum effort and means, that sorted the myrid tasks and objects 'automatically' in patterns of convenience, ease, accessibility - a resultant harmony so 'natural' it resembled a relatively enclosed portion of a complex landscape, an ecological pocket displaying mutidudinous patterns of averaged competition, cooperation and symbiosis.
-I was shocked, this was my most profound experience so far of beauty that is the correlate of 'chance', or rather 'pragmatism': a beauty that manifests precisely because the activity that initiates/manifests it is innocent of aesthetic intention, without style - here the means and results of invention, fabrication and repair of anything from a pocket torch to a motorised sculpture.
-It seems huge and far removed, a direction at a content-tangent to the other outways from the Hall: the ante-room of a quite different region - a gap in the far wall shows huge soft curtains skipped by a church, draping an entrance into castle-like spaces.
+Of course it was arranged, but 'harmonious' precisely because arranged without artifice - simply a consequence of multiple working procedures of minimum effort and means, that sorted the myriad tasks and objects 'automatically' in patterns of convenience, ease, accessibility - a resultant harmony so 'natural' it resembled a relatively enclosed portion of a complex landscape, an ecological pocket displaying multitudinous patterns of averaged competition, cooperation and symbiosis.
+I was shocked, this was my most profound experience so far of beauty that is the correlate of 'chance', or rather 'pragmatism': a beauty that manifests precisely because the activity that initiates/manifests it is innocent of aesthetic intention, without style: here the means and results of invention, fabrication and repair of anything from a pocket torch to a motorised sculpture.

-BART WORKSHOP S-ENTRY FROM HALL
+BART WORKSHOP: S-ENTRY FROM HALL

-(pic 8-93 / to N)
+(pic 8-93 / to NNW)

 The workshop is as innocent of 'taste and meaning' as most workshops, factories, garden sheds, studios and storerooms, but has unusual dimensions of richness that go beyond the practical - it's the home's expressive extension and constructive source and the warmth of domestic living permeates it.

 This workshop was one of my earliest encounters with the results of pragmatic improvisation on the scale of 'environment' - (which by the way, can not be summated in a single static and framed view, or detailed sufficiently in a photo).
-It looked as artificial, contrived, as staged as a film-set, yet of a dazzlingly integrated complexity of visual detail and patterned functions impossible to control, let alone to fake! - it had to be as inevitable as ‘chance’, such a degree//quantity of order could only be accumulated by uncontrived procedures.
+It looked as artificial, contrived, as staged as a film-set, yet of a dazzlingly integrated complexity of visual detail and patterned functions impossible to control, let alone to fake! - it had to be as inevitable as ‘chance’, such a degree/quantity of order could only be accumulated by uncontrived procedures.

 BART WORKSHOP: W-SIDE ACCUMULATION